manenilesh/Database_Migration/README.md

 sudo mysql -u root -p # Enter the root password you set

-Once in the MySQL prompt (mysql>), execute the following commands to create a user named Nilesh with a password Nilesh@123 and grant them all privileges:
+Once in the MySQL prompt (mysql>), execute the following commands to create a user named SQL_User with a password Pass@123 and grant them all privileges:

-CREATE USER 'Nilesh'@'localhost' IDENTIFIED BY 'Nilesh@123';
+CREATE USER 'SQL_User'@'localhost' IDENTIFIED BY 'Pass@123';
-GRANT ALL PRIVILEGES ON *.* TO 'Nilesh'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON *.* TO 'SQL_User'@'localhost' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
-SHOW GRANTS FOR 'Nilesh'@'localhost';
+SHOW GRANTS FOR 'SQL_User'@'localhost';

 (Note: Using localhost for the user limits connections to the local machine.
 If you need remote access, replace localhost with % or a specific IP address.)
 Exit MySQL: